Rank of tropical curves and tropical hypersurfaces: Introduction

 The other precise formula uses some ordering in addition to the local combinatorial data.
 It holds in a more general situation: for plane tropical curves with at most $3$ non-nodal singularities (Theorem \ref{thm:3 non triang}) and for higher-dimensional tropical hypersurfaces having at most $3$ singularities (Theorem \ref{thm:n>3 second}).

 (2) \textit{Lower and upper bounds}.
-The lower bounds are usually given by the expected rank (i.e., computed under the condition that all the relations imposed to parameters are independent) as defined below, following {[}12{]} and {[}9{]}.
+The \textit{expected rank} is computed under the condition that all the relations imposed to parameters are independent, as defined below, following {[}12{]} and {[}9{]}.
+The lower bounds to the rank are usually given by the expected rank.
 By attaching additional combinatorial information, we strengthen this lower bound for plane tropical curves (Theorem \ref{thm:some non triang}) and generalize it to higher dimensions (Theorem \ref{thm:n>3 first}).

 For the upper bounds we apply another idea.
 We consider plane tropical curves with their parameterizations and subdivide the parameterizing graph into simple (trivalent) pieces.
-Then we compute the dimensions of deformation spaces for each component, separately deducing an upper bound for the rank of the original curve (Theorem \ref{thm:param p precise}).
-Furthermore, by analyzing possible dependence of conditions in the latter consideration, we provide a precise formula for the rank of an arbitrary plane tropical curve (Theorem \ref{thm:bounded comp 1}) as well as an improved upper bound for a certain class of plane tropical curves (Theorem \ref{thm:param p precise}).
+Then we compute the dimensions of deformation spaces for each component, separately deducing an upper bound for the rank of the original curve.
+Furthermore, by analyzing possible dependence of conditions in the latter consideration, we provide a precise formula for the rank of an arbitrary plane tropical curve (Theorem \ref{thm:bounded comp 1}).

 At last, we study deformation spaces of spacial tropical curves similar to 1-dimensional skeleta of tropical surfaces (hypersurfaces).
 These tropical curves rather differ from the simple ones studied by Mikhalkin, since they do not have trivalent vertices.
 We give an upper bound for their rank in Theorem \ref{thm:closed volumes}.